Lourdes Ambriz: Legacy

-Upon her passing, Mexican flautist Horacio Franco described Ambriz as one of the greatest opera singers in Mexico's history, next to Ángela Peralta, Fanny Anitúa, and Irma González.
+Upon her death, Mexican flautist Horacio Franco described Ambriz as one of the greatest opera singers in Mexico's history, next to Ángela Peralta, Fanny Anitúa, and Irma González.
 Ambriz was also known as an accomplished actress, with journalist Raúl Díaz reviewing her acting skills favorably after seeing her perform in Mozart's Bastien und Bastienne.
-Notable roles include Olympia in The Tales of Hoffmann, Susanna in Mozart's Le nozze di Figaro, Gilda in VErdi's Rigoletto, Pamina in Mozart's Die Zauberflöte, Juliette in Gounod's Roméo et Juliette, and Gretel in Humperdick's Hansel and Gretel.
+Notable roles include Olympia in The Tales of Hoffmann, Susanna in Mozart's Le nozze di Figaro, Gilda in Verdi's Rigoletto, Pamina in Mozart's Die Zauberflöte, Juliette in Gounod's Roméo et Juliette, and Gretel in Humperdick's Hansel and Gretel.

 Ambriz was devoted to performing and recording the music of Mexican composers throughout her long career.
 Her performance on Misa Mexicana (2009), an album of liturgical music by Mexican composer Jesús Echevarría, is rooted in the European baroque tradition, but also fuses together with and evokes traditional Mexican styles of music such as huapango and son mexicano.
 Music critic Juan Arturo Brennan estimates that Ambriz recorded and promoted works from at least 19 (Note: The list of Mexican composers Ambriz recorded includes: